OpenCSGs/community/README.md

 OpenCSG stands for Converged resources, Software refined, and Generative LM.
 The 'C' represents Converged resources, indicating the integration and full utilization of hybrid resources.
 The 'S' stands for Software refined, signifying software that is refined by large models.
 The 'G' represents Generative LM, which denotes widespread, inclusive, and democratized generative large models.

-Visit [OpenCSG Website](https://opencsg.com/) for in-depth information.
+Visit [OpenCSG website](https://opencsg.com/) for in-depth information.

 ## Community meeting

-We have public biweekly community meetings on Thursdays at 19:00-20:00 (GMT+08:00).
+We have public weekly community meetings on Thursdays at 19:00-20:00 (GMT+08:00).

 Meeting agendas and notes can be accessed in the [meetings](./meetings).